bxdoan/bxdoan/README.md

 <div align="center">

-> Limitations live only in our minds.
-But if we use our imaginations, our possibilities become limitless.
+> No One Knows What The Outcome Will Be So Choose Whatever You ll Regret The Least

-> — Jamie Paolinetti —
+> — Levi Ackerman —

 </div>